ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 # RATS Architecture

-[Editor's Note: the defined architecture still requires a lot more context to the average reader.
-A corresponding use-case document, dedicated section in this I-D, or appendix are required to provide that context are missing at the moment]
+[Editor's Note: the defined architecture still requires a lot more context for the average reader.
+A corresponding use-case document, dedicated section in this I-D, or appendix are required to provide that context - and are missing at the moment]

-The goal of the RATS architecture is to provide the building blocks - the roles defined by the RATS architecture - to enable the composition of service-chains/hierarchies and work-flows to create and appraise evidence about the trustworthiness of devices and services.
+One of the goals of the RATS Architecture is to provide the building blocks - the roles defined by the RATS Architecture - to enable the composition of service-chains/hierarchies and work-flows that can create and appraise evidence about the trustworthiness of devices and services.

 The RATS architecture specifies:

 * the building blocks to create remote attestation procedures applicable Actors, Roles, Duties, and Interactions,
-* mandatory and optional trust relationships between its Roles, including Roots-of-Trust
+* mandatory and optional trust relationships between its Roles, including Roots-of-Trust,
 * the interaction between Roles that reside on separate Actors via network protocols,
 * protocol framing, allowing for well-defined and opaque payloads,
 * the means to prove, preserve and convey trust properties, such as identity, varacity, freshness, or provenance, and
 * primitives necessary for the construction of interoperable attestation payloads.

+# Architectural Components

+The basic architectural components defined in this document are:

+* RATS Roles
+* RATS Actors
+* RATS Duties
+* RATS Interactions

+The following sub-section define and elaborate on these terms:

-# RATS Roles
+## RATS Roles

 A Role in the context of usage scenarios for remote attestation procedures is providing a service to other Roles.
 Roles are  building blocks that can be providers and consumers of information.
 In the RATS architecture, devices or services can take on RATS roles.